duckietown/docs-AIDO/book/AIDO/60_manual/34_dashboard.md

-# Duckietown Dashboard {#dashboard status=ready}
+# Duckietown Dashboard {#dashboard status=beta}

-The Duckietown Dashboard is a visual alternative to the command line for monitoring your AIDO submissions.
+The Duckietown Dashboard is a visual alternative to the command line for monitoring your AI-DO submissions.

 You can access the Duckietown Dashboard by visiting the URL [http://dashboard.duckietown.org](http://dashboard.duckietown.org).